corbinmj16/jenstech/source/services/web-development/index.md

 ---
 <p class="lead">The web development world can get complex quickly, so we keep things simple</p>

 We want to empower you to grow your business.
-Your website needs to be easy for you to use and easy for your customers to find you.
+Your website needs to be easy for your customers to find you.
+It also needs to be easy for you to use.

 <p class="lead">Our web development team provides:</p>